saurabhprasadsah/Amsusement-park-api/Sahil Tasks:.md.md

 Make design and functionalities compaitable with mobile also.

 Error will contain message and status code always. { message }

+Add loading indicator on "item-detail" page while loading property details.

+Use a valid card to payment testing.
+Payment will be not deducted.
+Just select Skip Otp when it asks for otp. if it still ask for otp. type some random 6 digit.
+Just use valid card no. expiry u can type any and cvv also.
 ----------

 Pranav Pending